Creating a Hamburger Menu Navigation with React and Material-UI 5

 You can also style the background (Drawer Outside in the screenshot), which is by default a black transparent overlay.

-Enclosed in the <Drawer>-Tags is the actual drawer navigation.
+Enclosed in the <Drawer> tags is the actual drawer navigation.
 Styling the <Box> will style the whole drawer navigation area.
-You place anything you would like to include in the navigation within the <Box>.
+You place anything you would like to include in the navigation within this <Box>.

-2. The logic behind the opening and closing of the drawer
+2. Logic behind the opening and closing of the drawer

 We now have to wrap the code from above in a React function whereas the code from above should be in the return statement: